 In Thailand and Cambodia you should not stand next to monks and don't allow your person to touch their robes.
 If you see one sitting on a boat or bus don't sit next to him but instead let a man take that seat.
 Additionally, women should not directly hand objects.

 When giving alms in the morning ensure that your arm doesn't touch their giving bowl instead drop the item into the container.

-Hope that helps. about 5 years ago
+Hope that helps. over 5 years ago